Summary

 To encourage decentralization and external contributions:

-A method for accessing market data will be provided alongside this proposal, including:
+A method for accessing market data will be provided, including:

 - Historical utilization